Cooler hiring and milder pay gains could aid inflation fight

 Though the Fed's higher rates have begun to cool inflation from its summertime peak, they have also made mortgages, auto loans and other consumer and business borrowing more expensive.

 For now at least, the job market is showing surprising resilience in the face of higher interest rates across the economy.
 Employers added 4.5 million jobs in 2022, on top of 6.7 million in 2021.
-All that hiring was part of a powerful rebound from the pandemic recession of 2020.
+Those were the biggest and second-biggest years of job gains since records began in 1940.
+The hiring surge was part of a powerful rebound from the pandemic recession of 2020.

+Many of those jobs were part-time positions.
+That trend suggests that as inflation began to accelerate, many people took on second jobs to help keep up with rising costs.

+Bill Adams, chief economist at Comerica Bank, noted that the December jobs report showed that roughly 80% of people who found jobs last month took part-time work, which typically pays less than full-time jobs.
+That is likely one reason why wage growth has been slowing.

 In June, year-over-year inflation reached 9.1%, the highest level in 40 years, before slowing to 7.1% in November.
 Last year, in an aggressive drive to reduce inflation back toward its 2% goal, the Fed raised its benchmark rate seven times.